 Once your application/allocation is approved, you can proceed to post the job in MyFuture (the recommended website for students related jobs) see the Job Postings page for more details.
 Students interested in applying will contact you directly.
 Be prepared to receive phone calls or emails and schedule interviews as of the posting date.

 While hiring decisions are at your discretion, you will only receive a subsidy when you hire a Work Study approved student.

 Verifying candidate eligibility

-- For Arts and Science projects, check the student's Faculty to receive the additional subsidy
+- For Arts and Science jobs, check the student's Faculty to potentially receive additional (subject to availability of funds)

 IMPORTANT: no wage reimbursements will be made for hours worked outside of the student's authorization dates.

 You and your new hire should decide together on a work schedule that can be maintained during studies - remember, Work Study employees are first and foremost full-time students and more than 15 hours of work per week is not normally recommended.

 Remember, Work Study students need to work in order to finance their education, so prompt hiring decisions are appreciated.

 Information on onboarding student workers can be found at Onboarding Central.

 Once you have chosen a suitable candidate, you will need to complete the following steps for each student hired for each job: